mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 ## Git
 If you've never used Git before, checkout our [guide on how to use it](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Git-&-mod-management).
 If you ever come across something in this guide you don't recognize, just Google it.
 You should be easily able to find something relevant to your problem.
 You can also checkout [this little snippet](#further-online-assistance).
+Further, if command line inherently scares you, additional tools such as [GitHub desktop](https://desktop.github.com/) and [Github Extension for VisualStudio](https://marketplace.visualstudio.com/items?itemName=GitHub.GitHubExtensionforVisualStudio) can provide most of the functionality you need in a user friendly interface.

 ## Code patcher
 ___